WPChill/strong-testimonials/readme.txt

 #### Properties

-Want to rename 'testimonials' to 'reviews'?
+Want to rename "testimonials" to "reviews"?
 Want to change which features are available in the post editor?
 Gain maximum control.
 [Learn more](https://strongplugins.com/plugins/strong-testimonials-properties/)

 ### Support